wbalmer/petitRADTRANS/docs/JOSS/paper.md

 # Statement of need

-Atmospheric retrievals are a cornerstone of exoplanet atmospheric characterisation. pRT provides a powerful and user-friendly tool to fit exoplanet spectra with a range of built in or custom atmospheric models.
+Atmospheric retrievals are a cornerstone of exoplanet atmospheric characterisation. pRT provides a powerful and user-friendly tool for researchers to fit exoplanet spectra with a range of built in or custom atmospheric models.
 Various thermal structures, chemistry and cloud parameterisations and opacity calculation methods can be combined and used to perform parameter estimation and model comparison for a given atmospheric spectrum.
 With increasing volumes of both ground- and space-based spectra available, it is necessary for exoplanet researchers to have access to a range of characterisation tools.